TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 npm run dev
 ```

-Visit [http://localhost:5173](http://localhost:5173) and confirm your app displays with a copper background, and the headings and spans use the custom fonts (overriding the global :root settings when using Tailwind utility classes).
+Visit [http://localhost:5173](http://localhost:5173) to verify your app displays with a copper background, custom fonts (overriding the global :root defaults), and proper light/dark adjustments.

 ---